kimiaf1998/DietProgram/README.md

 ### Main features

-* Flexible row appending
+* Flexible row appending:

   All the correct indexes are assigned to the rows just after the form submitted

-* Auto calculate Calories
+* Auto calculate Calories:

   By changing the food item or the value of weight input , the calorie is automatically calculated and the value is shown

-* Toggled titles
+* Toggled titles:

   Day titles can be changed to weekdays or sequential numbers and that affects the titles of the result program